Hallucinations Before Death: A Guide for Hospice Care

 Common types of hallucinations include visual, auditory, olfactory, haptic, gustatory, and proprioceptive, to name a few.
 Visual hallucinations are the most frequent type, and can manifest in the form of shapes, lights, shadows, and figures that the patient sees with their eyes open or closed.
 Auditory hallucinations usually involve hearing voices, music, chanting, or buzzing noises.
 Olfactory and gustatory hallucinations involve smelling and tasting things that are not present, respectively.
 Proprioceptive hallucinations are feelings of bodily movement or distortions that appear to be real to the person experiencing them.

 The causes of hallucinations are varied, but the most common are mental health-related.
 Neurodegenerative diseases, drug abuse, withdrawal, psychosis, dementia, and delirium can all contribute to experiencing them.
+Cardiac arrest can also lead to hallucinations, particularly in the context of near-death experiences, where patients report vivid sensory experiences.
 For someone close to death, it is important to be aware of these potential triggers and take measures to provide comfort and stability whenever possible.

 Death can be a difficult topic to discuss and understand, however it is an inevitable part of life.
 Knowing the stages of death can help us to prepare ourselves, and be prepared for the journey our loved ones may take when they are facing death.